CZ-NIC/knot/src/knot/modules/dnsproxy/dnsproxy.rst

 catch-nxdomain
 ..............

-If enabled, localy unsatisfied queries leading to NXDOMAIN are forwarded.
+If enabled, locally unsatisfied queries leading to NXDOMAIN are forwarded.
 This option is only relevant in the fallback mode.

 *Default:* off